 Then, there’s also the Business visa, for people who qualify, which can be extended for up to 180 days.
 To get a Business visa, you need a sponsored letter from a company or organization in Indonesia, which may not be feasible for digital nomads.

-As you can see, all visa options at the moment only last 180 days at maximum.
+As you can see, all of these short-stay options only last 180 days at maximum.
 Once the visa is expired, you need to fly out, fly back in again, get another visa, rinse, and repeat.
+For a longer legal stay, the E33G Remote Worker Visa covered below is the better route.

 This involves a lot of hassle and costs.
 In addition, it’s not entirely legal since you are literately not allowed to work in Indonesia without a work permit, and none of these visas can get you one.